-- (b) Determination of the company's general policies and strategies. - (c) Authorization or waiving of the obligations derived from the directors' duty of loyalty in unique cases, when applicable under the Capital Companies Act. - (d) Preparation of the financial statements and their presentation to the General Shareholders' Meeting. - (e) Preparation of any type of report that the board of directors is required to prepare by law, provided that the report in question cannot be delegated. - (f) Appointment and dismissal of the company's chief executive officer(s), as well as determining the conditions of his/her contract. - (g) Appointment and dismissal of the managers that report directly to the board, or of any of its members, as well as establishing the basic conditions of their contracts, including their remuneration. - (h) Decisions relating to the remuneration of directors, within the statutory framework, and in accordance with the remuneration policy approved by the General Shareholders' Meeting, if applicable. - (i) The notice of the meeting of the General Shareholders' Meeting, preparing the agenda and the proposed resolutions. - (j) The policy relating to treasury stock. - (k) Approval of the strategic or business plan, the management objectives and annual budget, the investment and financing policy, the corporate social responsibility policy and the dividend policy. - (l) Definition of the risk management and control policy, including tax risks, and supervision of the company's internal reporting and control systems. - (m) Definition of the corporate governance policy of the company and of the group to which it is the parent company; its organization and functioning; and in particular approval and modification of its regulations. - (n) Approval of the financial information that the company must periodically publish as a listed company.
+- (a) Supervision of the effective functioning of the committees that it may have created, and of the actions of the delegated bodies and of the managers that it may have appointed. - (b) Determination of the company's general policies and strategies. - (c) Authorization or waiving of the obligations derived from the directors' duty of loyalty in unique cases, when applicable under the Capital Companies Act. - (d) Preparation of the financial statements and their presentation to the General Shareholders' Meeting. - (e) Preparation of any type of report that the board of directors is required to prepare by law, provided that the report in question cannot be delegated. - (f) Appointment and dismissal of the company's chief executive officer(s), as well as determining the conditions of his/her contract. - (g) Appointment and dismissal of the managers that report directly to the board, or of any of its members, as well as establishing the basic conditions of their contracts, including their remuneration. - (h) Decisions relating to the remuneration of directors, within the statutory framework, and in accordance with the remuneration policy approved by the General Shareholders' Meeting, if applicable. - (i) The notice of the meeting of the General Shareholders' Meeting, preparing the agenda and the proposed resolutions. - (j) The policy relating to treasury stock. - (k) Approval of the strategic or business plan, the management objectives and annual budget, the investment and financing policy, the corporate social responsibility policy and the dividend policy. - (I) Definition of the risk management and control policy, including tax risks, and supervision of the company's internal reporting and control systems. - (m) Definition of the corporate governance policy of the company and of the group to which it is the parent company; its organization and functioning; and in particular approval and modification of its regulations.